joaomarcos-cordeiro/CaronasUF-App/README.md

 extend significa uma relação de extensão entre dois casos de uso, o caso de uso estendido adiciona funcionalidades extras, mas não é obrigatório para a execução do principal.

+# ~~~English -> Context Diagram
+The context diagram of the ride-sharing application presented in Figure 4 shows the actors as a simplified representation of a human figure.
+The ellipses symbolize the interactions and data flows between the system and the external environment.
+Finally, the «extend» arrow represents an extension relationship between two use cases; the extended use case adds extra functionalities but is not mandatory for the execution of the main use case.

 <img width="539" height="766" alt="image" src="https://github.com/user-attachments/assets/58f15c15-a3ac-4909-99d2-6473a3c86fa7" />

 ```  📁 Estrutura do Projeto ```